- CSF is a clear liquid that cushions and surrounds your brain and spinal cord.

 - bleeding within the brain

-- disturbance of the blood/brain barrier in the skull
+- disturbance of the blood-brain barrier in the skull

-- bacterial infection
+- a bacterial infection

-- fungal infection
+- a fungal infection

-- inflammation of the central nervous system
+- inflammation of the CNS

 - chemical meningitis

 - a subarachnoid hemorrhage, or bleeding in the space between your brain and the thin tissue that covers it